simonlaraway/Simple/demo.md

 Another new line!

-Change made in local
+Change made in local!

-Yet another
+Yet another!

 Test for pull!!!

-Here's another local line.
+Here's another local line.!

-Change made in remote.
+Change made in remote.!

 And here's a remote line.
 I love this line!